basem909/awesome-books/README.md

 - This project aims to create a javascript-based project to develop a UI site that takes data from the user and shows it on the screen and enables the user to remove data as well.
 - The awesome book is a list of books the user could add to it and remove books from it and the entire data is saved on the local storage of the user.
+- The project follows ES6 best pratices and contains luxon liberary from which it retrieved time and date.
+- The project also uses the arrow function to activate the event listner.

 ## Built With